Music of Washington (state)

 The U.S. state of Washington has been home to many popular musicians and several major hotbeds of musical innovation throughout its history.
 The largest city in the state, Seattle, is known for being the birthplace of grunge as well as a major contributor to the evolution of punk rock, indie music, folk, and hip hop.
 Nearby Tacoma and Olympia have also been centers of influence on popular music.

-Several world-famous musicians have hailed from Washington.
-Bing Crosby, legendary crooner who was born in Tacoma in 1903 and raised in Spokane, had a number one hit in the U.S. in 1942 with "White Christmas".
-Jimi Hendrix, one of classic rock's most enduring guitar legends, was born and raised in Seattle and is buried in Renton; and folk rock singer-songwriter Kenny Loggins, who had a No. 1 Hot 100 hit in 1984 with "Footloose", was born in Everett.
+Several world-famous musicians have come from Washington.
+Bing Crosby, the crooner born in Tacoma in 1903 and raised in Spokane, had a number-one hit in the U.S. in 1942 with "White Christmas."
+Jimi Hendrix, one of classic rock's most enduring guitar legends, was born and raised in Seattle and is buried in Renton, and folk rock singer-songwriter Kenny Loggins, who had a No. 1 Hot 100 hit in 1984 with "Footloose," was born in Everett.
 Saxophonist Kenny G is from Seattle and attended the University of Washington.

 Classical

 The Seattle Symphony was founded in 1903.
-Milton Katims (1954–1976) and Gerard Schwarz (1985–2011) have been the longest tenured conductors.
+Milton Katims (1954–1976) and Gerard Schwarz (1985–2011) have been the longest-tenured conductors.
 The Spokane Symphony was founded in 1945.
 The Seattle Chamber Players was founded in 1989.
 They are known for their interpretations of modern compositions.
-Seattle Pro Musica (founded 1972), Seattle Girls Choir (founded 1982) and Choral Arts (founded 1993) are all award winning choral music groups.
+Seattle Pro Musica (founded 1972), Seattle Girls Choir (founded 1982), and Choral Arts (founded 1993) are all award-winning choral music groups.
 Notable individuals from Washington state include pianist Kenneth Boulton, composer/pianist William Bolcom, composer Peter Scott Lewis, composer Mateo Messina, composer/clarinetist Sean Osborn, composer/pianist/violinist Jennifer Thomas, all from Seattle, and composer/pianist Charlie Albright from Centralia.

-The Seattle Opera company was founded in 1963 by impresario Glynn Ross, who then served as musical director until 1983.
-Notable vocalists from Washington state include the sopranos Patrice Munsel from Spokane and Angela Meade from Centralia and the baritones Roald Reitan from Tacoma and Thomas Hampson, also from Spokane.
+The Seattle Opera company was founded in 1963 by impresario Glynn Ross, who served as musical director until 1983.
+Notable vocalists from Washington state include the sopranos Patrice Munsel from Spokane, Angela Meade from Centralia, and the baritones Roald Reitan from Tacoma and Thomas Hampson, also from Spokane.
 All have performed at the Metropolitan Opera at one time or another.